 Migrating Applications to Azure – A Checklist for Moving Your Enterprise Apps to Azure

 Gone are the days when a business had a room filled with bulky desktops and equally cumbersome enterprise applications.
 The on-premise app development structure is experiencing a downfall as businesses have adopted cloud technology to develop and deploy their applications at low costs.
 Microsoft Azure, a leading cloud computing platform, attracts a mass exodus of businesses who want to leverage the numerous benefits it offers.

-Azure provides Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) to execute and store application data in Microsoft datacenters, create VMs for custom software development and test highly scalable apps.
+Azure provides Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) to execute and store application data in Microsoft datacenters, create VMs for custom enterprise software development and test highly scalable apps.
 In addition, you can save valuable capital by adopting the cloud and scaling the app according to the change in your development strategy.
 These are some of the benefits that can induce a business to migrate to Microsoft Azure.

 However, prior to doing this, you need to examine and strategize the current application architecture and deployment setup in a way that ensures it is ready to move to Azure cloud.
 Let us consider the following methods that can help your app get cloud-ready.

 Approaches for Application Migration to Azure